Kinto/kinto-admin/README.md

 A Web admin UI to manage [Kinto](https://kinto.readthedocs.io/) collections.
 [Give it a go](http://kinto.github.io/kinto-admin/)!

+`kinto-admin` wants to be the [pgAdmin](http://pgadmin.org/) for Kinto.
+You can also use it to build administration interfaces for Kinto-based systems.

 ## Installation

 NodeJS v4+ and npm 2.14+ should be installed and available on your machine.